-The actuarial assumptions used in the June 30, 2022 valuation were based on a standard set of assumptions the actuary has used for similar valuations, modified as appropriate for the city.
+The actuarial assumptions used in the June 30, 2022 Discount Rate valuation were based on a standard set of assumptions the actuary has used for similar valuations, modified as appropriate for the city.

-The long-term expected rate of return was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation are summarized in the following table:

-New Strategic Expected Real

-Asset Class Allocation Return
+Asset Class New Strategic Allocation Expected Real Return

 Global Equity 49.00% 4.56%

 Fixed Income 23.00% 1.56%

 TIPS (Treasury Inflation- Protected Security) 5.00% -0.08%

-REITs (Real Estate 20.00% 4.06%
+REITs (Real Estate Investment Trust) 20.00% 4.06%

-Investment Trust)

 Commodities 3.00% 1.22%

 100.00%